diegogama8934/we-plann/README.md

 ## Getting Started

+After you clone the project

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev